 Managing Treatment Side Effects

 Weight gain associated with insulin or sulfonylureas averages 2-4kg in the first year.
 Combining with metformin or SGLT2 inhibitors helps mitigate weight gain.
-Careful insulin titration avoiding overtreatment of mild hyperglycemia prevents unnecessary weight gain.
+Careful insulin titration, avoiding overtreatment of mild hyperglycemia, prevents unnecessary weight gain.

 ✅ Quick Tip